Alyssa Milano Pushes Vote By Mail in CNN Op-Ed: 'Safe, Time-Tested, and Secure'

 “Vote-by-mail is safe, time-tested, and secure — and doesn’t benefit one party or another, no matter what Trump says,” Milano wrote.
 “Instead of wasting time jamming through more radical, anti-choice judges, Senate Republicans should side with House Democrats and support important voting reforms.
 The states must act too.”

 The left’s push for vote by mail has raised concerns about ballot harvesting, which is illegal in some states.
 House Speaker Nancy Pelosi’s (D) latest coronavirus stimulus package would legalize ballot harvesting nationwide.
+California Gov. Gavin Newsom (D) last week ordered vote-by-mail in California for November’s election, sending some 21 million ballots to voters in the state.

 Alyssa Milano isn’t the only Hollywood celebrity to lend their social media cachet to promote vote by mail.
 Tom Hanks and Rita Wilson recently pushed the initiative in a virtual voter drive featuring Michelle Obama.